nitasn/persist-redux-slice/README.md

 `persist` expects its first object's key to be the reducer name.
 In the above code, the reducer was imported by its name, as registered in the slice.

-**To import a reducer by a different name**, use the reducer's registered name as the key in the object you pass to `persist`.

 **For Example** - Say you name a reducer "cssVars":

 ```javascript